ef4/ember-cli-deploy-appshell/README.md

-# ember-app-shell
+# ember-cli-deploy-appshell

-This is an ember-cli-deploy plugin that loads your Ember application via an `applicationCache`-based bootloader.
+This is an ember-cli-deploy plugin that loads your Ember application via an `applicationCache`-based shell.
 It

  - reliably caches all your assets for speed and offline use
  - always boots your freshest version when the network is sufficiently fast
  - never blocks application boot to preemptively cache assets
+ - works correctly with CDN-deployed assets
+ - can cache external assets

 ## Demo